swift-server-community/APNSwift/README.md

 - [Use the SSWG HTTP2 client](https://forums.swift.org/t/generic-http-client-server-library/18290/11)
 - Be the APNS library for all of Server Side Swift projects!

-Please let me know what y'all think.
-I’ll edit the topic with feedback as it comes in!
 ### Usage
 ```swift
 let sslContext = try SSLContext(configuration: TLSConfiguration.forClient(applicationProtocols: ["h2"]))